 We fund a wide range of projects which are chosen by applicants themselves.
 We invite applications across ten or more award categories, which are updated each year according to the challenges currently facing the UK.
 We also have an Open category for projects that do not fit into any other category.
 If you’re passionate about what you do and are keen to share your passion to inspire others, then we’d like to hear from you.
 Who can apply

 Two important criteria for Churchill Fellowships are that they could not be carried out in the UK and therefore require overseas travel, and that they will provide public benefit, whether to a community, a sector, or the UK as a whole.
 We do not fund projects which only benefit the individual and show no potential for wider benefit.
 Projects we do not fund

 Our Fellows come from all over the UK and from many different backgrounds.
 We do not require qualifications, but you should be passionate about what you do and keen to share your passion to inspire others.
 Eligibility

 - A UK Citizen and have a British passport when you apply.

 - Resident in the UK.

-- 18 years old or over when you apply - or turn 18 by the end of the year.
+- Aged 18 or over when you submit your application form (or turn 18 by the end of that year).